microsoft/vscode-docs/docs/remote/containers.md

 The VS Code Server requires outbound HTTPS (port 443) connectivity to `update.code.visualstudio.com` and `marketplace.visualstudio.com`.
 All other communication between the server and the VS Code client is accomplished through an authenticated, random, TCP port automatically exposed via the Docker CLI.

-### As an extension author, what do I need to do to make sure my extension works in dev containers?
+### As an extension author, what do I need to do to make sure my extension works?

 The VS Code extension API hides most of the implementation details of running remotely so many extensions will just work inside dev containers without any modification.
 However, we recommend that you test your extension in a dev container to be sure that all of its functionality works as expected.
 See the article on [Supporting Remote Development](/api/advanced-topics/remote-extensions.md) for details.